 My close friend at the time, Rena, said she had looked up my symptoms and decided I had Cushing’s.
 She read out loud from the encyclopedia all about Cushing’s and we both laughed.
 It seemed absurd; Cushing’s sounded like a fatal disease, and I hadn’t yet realized I was ill.

-I was in and out of hospital.
+I was in and out of the hospital.
 I stopped going to college and work.
 The diagnosis was Cushing’s disease, which is a rare and life-threatening disease, caused by a tumor which releases lethal quantities of a hormone called cortisol into the body.

 The proper diagnosis took months, in which time the symptoms became much worse.
 My whole body ached.
 People wanted to hug me but I couldn’t take the pain it caused.
 There were days I didn’t really eat because it was too much effort to prepare or buy food.
 Showering was hard.
 I couldn’t reach my feet anymore.
 I couldn’t sleep, but I couldn’t stay fully awake either.
 I was in a perpetual state of confusion.

 Two years after surgery I got married, to the same boyfriend who had been with me throughout the whole illness.

 It took over two years post-surgery before I stopped taking medicine and started feeling like my old self again.
-My body will never return to what it was.
-And neither will my brain.
-But at least I don’t have Cushing’s anymore.
+Yearly check-ups became part of the routine.